donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/seba-pod-helm-setup.md

 helm install -n onos-fabric onos -f ~/source/voltha/k8s/foundry-node/foundry-k8s-cluster/att-seba-fabric-values.yaml
 ```

 Give voltha a couple minutes to install.
 This step is needed because of a bug with etcd-operator.
-Need to "upgrade" to get etcd-cluster pods
+Need to "upgrade" to get etcd-cluster pods.
-verify with kubectl get pods
+verify with kubectl get pods that 3 etcd-cluster-000X are running.

 ```
 sleep 120